Redbooster4/Spotify-User-Profile/README.md

 I’d like to give a huge shoutout to **React Bits** for their excellent collection of React components and backgrounds.

 As a complete beginner, these resources made it much easier to build a clean UI and stay focused on learning how APIs and full-stack applications work.
+You can view the same here https://reactbits.dev/.

 Components used are:
 - Aurora Background
 - CardNav Component

 ![React Bit Component](./screenshots/ReactBits.png)
+For the complete animated gif head to my LinkedIn post.

 ## How It Works (Simple Explanation)